linode/apl-docs/docs/ce-configure-services.md

 sidebar_label: Services
 ---

 When you are running Otomi in CE mode, you will operate on the values directly and have to commit them manually.
-This page describes how to create a service, and how to edit a service when running in CE mode.
+This page describes how to create a Service, and how to edit a Service when running in CE mode.
 Before you can create a Service, make sure a [Team](/docs/ce/teams) is created first.

-A [Service](/about/architecture#services) in Otomi is a feature for easy deployment of container workloads using Knative Serving and exposing (existing) services with a public URL.
+A [Service](/about/architecture#services) in Otomi is a feature for easy deployment of container workloads using Knative Serving and exposing (existing/pre-deployed) Kubernetes and Knative services with a public URL.

 3 types of Services are supported: